Bath-Induced Correlations Enhance Thermometry Precision at Low Temperatures

-Figure \ref{fig:Setting} illustrates the scenarios that we address here: In (a) we depict the independent baths scenario, where no correlations are created among different oscillators as they lie in separate parts of the bath~\footnote{More precisely, we define this scenario as the case where the inter-probe distances are larger than the correlation length of the bath.}.
+{\it The setup and the model.---}We consider a sample (bath) of Bosonic harmonic oscillators.
+It is in a thermal state, and our aim is to estimate its temperature $T$ by bringing it in contact with an external probe.
+After sufficiently long interaction among the probe and the sample, the probe relaxes to its NTSS.
+Measurements are carried out solely on the probe, hence realizing a non-demolition measurement on the sample.
+Figure \ref{fig:Setting} illustrates the scenarios that we address here: (a) the independent-bath scenario, where no correlations are created among different oscillators as they lie in separate parts of the bath~\footnote{More precisely, we define this scenario as the case where the inter-probe distances are larger than the correlation length of the bath.}.
 This is our reference scenario.
-Any situation in which one invokes the thermalization assumption can be analyzed within this framework.
-In (b) we picture a more realistic scenario, where all of the probes are embedded in the same bath.
-If we increase the distance among all neighboring probes, we expect to revive scenario (a).
-Otherwise, as we show below, this scenario gives rise to correlations among different oscillators.
-This implies that using (a) to describe the realistic protocols may lead to significant miscalculation of the thermometry precision.
-Moreover, while the thermometry precision in the independent baths scenario (a) is shot-noise limited, the correlations that appear in the common bath scenario (b) can lead to sub-shot-noise scaling for thermometry.
+Any situation in which one invokes the thermalization assumption can be analyzed within this framework. (b) a more realistic scenario, where all of the probes are embedded in the same bath.
+If we increase the distance among neighboring probes, we expect to revive (a).
+Otherwise, this scenario gives rise to correlations among different oscillators---see bellow.
+This implies that using (a) to describe realistic protocols can lead to significant miscalculation of the thermometry precision.
+Moreover, while the thermometry precision in the independent-bath scenario (a) is additive, the correlations that appear in the common bath scenario (b) can lead to super additive precision for thermometry giving rise to a significant enhancement.

-Let us introduce details of the model and sketch how to exactly solve for the probe's non-equilibrium steady state.
-More technical details are provided in the appendix~\ref{App:QLEs}.
-The total Hamiltonian describing the bath and the probe is given by
+Let us introduce details of the model and sketch how to exactly solve for the probe's NTSS (more details are provided in the Appendix, see also \cite{weiss2012quantum,BreuerBook,PhysRevA.96.062103,weedbrook2012gaussian}).
+The total Hamiltonian reads